German submarine U-111 (1940): Design

-German Type IXB submarines were slightly larger than the original German Type IX submarines, later designated IXA.
+Type IXB submarines were slightly larger than the original Type IX submarines, later designated IXA.
 U-111 had a displacement of 1051 t when at the surface and 1178 t while submerged.
 The U-boat had a total length of 76.50 m, a pressure hull length of 58.75 m, a beam of 6.76 m, a height of 9.60 m, and a draught of 4.70 m.
 The submarine was powered by two MAN M 9 V 40/46 supercharged four-stroke, nine-cylinder diesel engines producing a total of 4400 PS for use while surfaced, two Siemens-Schuckert 2 GU 345/34 double-acting electric motors producing a total of 1000 PS for use while submerged.
 She had two shafts and two 1.92 m propellers.
 The boat was capable of operating at depths of up to 230 m.

 The submarine had a maximum surface speed of 18.2 kn and a maximum submerged speed of 7.3 kn.
 When submerged, the boat could operate for 64 nmi at 4 kn; when surfaced, she could travel 12000 nmi at 10 kn.
 U-111 was fitted with six 53.3 cm torpedo tubes (four fitted at the bow and two at the stern), 22 torpedoes, one 10.5 cm SK C/32 naval gun, 180 rounds, and a 3.7 cm SK C/30 as well as a 2 cm C/30 anti-aircraft gun.
 The boat had a complement of forty-eight.

 Service history

 First patrol

 U-111 went to sea on a war patrol for the first time on 5 May 1941.
 For a period of 64 days, she roamed the North Sea and eventually the North Atlantic as far west as Nova Scotia in search of any Allied convoys heading to Great Britain.
 During that time she encountered three enemy vessels.
 The first confrontation took place on the 13th, just eight days after leaving port, when she came across the British merchant vessel SS Somersby and sank her just south of Iceland.
-On 20 May, whilst searching for the convoy HX-126, the submarine came across the tanker San Felix and fired a torpedo at her, causing damage to her hull but failing to sink her.
+On 20 May, whilst searching for the convoy HX 126, the submarine came across the tanker San Felix and fired a torpedo at her, causing damage to her hull but failing to sink her.
 Two days later, U-111 sank the second and last enemy vessel of her patrol, the Barnby, south of Greenland.
 After these victories, the boat stayed in the area to broadcast decoy signals.
 On 25 May, U-111 replenished from the supply ship Belchen and took fuel and food but no torpedoes.
 She entered the port of Lorient in occupied France on 7 July.